Automattic/themes/reverie/readme.txt

 == Description ==

-Rothko is a minimal blogging theme inspired by architects and designers Alvar, Aino and Elissa Aalto.
+Reverie is a minimal blogging theme inspired by architects and designers Alvar, Aino and Elissa Aalto.

 == Changelog ==